Updated on January 27th, 2021

 Does steel log siding improve your home’s value?

-Siding brings a 77% ROI, according to a national survey that is repeated yearly.
+Siding brings a 77% ROI (Cost-to-value return at resale), according to a national survey that is repeated yearly.

 The ROI of 80%-85% means that if you invest $10,000 in steel siding, the potential sale price will rise by up to $8,500.
 The enhanced curb appeal will certainly improve your ability to draw buyers to it.

-Log-look steel siding ranges from $5.00 to $9.00 per square foot for the material and installation supplies and accessories like J-channel and starter strip.
+Log-look steel siding ranges from $6.50 to $12.50 per square foot for materials and professional installation including all the necessary supplies, trim, and accessories like J-channel and starter strip, and installation quality warranty.

-Installation labor cost averages $2.50 to $5 per square foot, but can be higher for complex, multi-story projects.
+Professional Installation labor cost averages $4.50 to $8.00 per square foot, depending on the project difficulty and local real estate market conditions.
+Installation costs can be higher for complex, multi-story projects.

 The table provides detailed pricing information for the most common scenarios: